 Although our programs can provide an acute inpatient rehabilitation level of care (15 hours/week), patients do not have to be ready to participate in three hours of therapy a day at the time of their admission to qualify for programming.

-Designed for children and adolescents who continue to exhibit altered arousal and/or limited ability to interact with their environment and are not yet or inconsistently following commands (Unresponsive Wakefulness Syndrome/ Minimally Conscious State).
+For children and adolescents who continue to show altered arousal and/or limited ability to interact with their environment, and are not yet or inconsistently following commands (Unresponsive Wakefulness Syndrome/Minimally Conscious State).

-Designed to support children and their families as they navigate the transition from hospital back into their home, school, and community environments.
+Supporting children and their families as they navigate the transition from hospital back into their home, school, and community environments.
+Neuropsychological testing is provided to identify cognitive deficits and provide recommendations, for children to develop and progress towards independence.

 Nexus' NeuroContinuum sequence provides a range of care for those recovering from acquired or